cclark20/nbreporter/README.md

 ```

 ## Example Use Case and Objective
-You are tasked with creating a Jupyter notebook template that generates identical reports for multipalte, differing inputs.
+You are tasked with creating a Jupyter notebook template that generates identical reports for multiple, differing inputs.
 With this package, all you have to do is create your template notebook and your inputs as `yaml` files.
 The package will execute your template, with the given inputs, and generate a new notebook and whatever output format you desire (based on `nbconvert` options).

-The objective was to allow for a user to easily update and modify their notebook template, without having to recreate notebooks for every unique input.
-This ways the template is updated, and all reports are regenerated automatically from the command line.
+The objective was to allow for a user to easily update and modify their notebook template, without having to manually recreate notebooks for every unique input. with `nbtemplate`, the template is updated and all reports can be regenerated automatically from the command line.

 While it may seem that `nbconvert` already does this, the benefit is in the automtic report generation for many inputs using the same template.